 - Begin acquiring reviews from all the primary review site (Google, Yelp, Facebook, others)

 Decision # 1 – What is the best naming convention for a business which offers multiple services depending on which physical location you go to, but falls under one brand?
-The main argument would be to simply go with ?Divine?s?, (like ?McDonald? instead of ?McDonald Restaurant?).
-But, McDonald only does one thing, it sells fast food.
-Divine’s has three distinct business (fuek, auto repair, and towing) and while we could list these as categories, which we actually did for a little while, we quickly realized that there were some major issues with this strategy.
+The main argument would be to simply go with “Divine’s”, (like “McDonald’s” instead of “McDonald’s Restaurant”).
+But, McDonald’s only does one thing, it sells fast food.
+Divine’s has three distinct businesses (fuel, auto repair, and towing) and while we could list these as categories, which we actually did for a little while, we quickly realized that there were some major issues with this strategy.
 The first of which involved towing.
 Since towing was listed under specific storefronts, individuals needing a tow in the evenings would call a station only to get a message that it was closed.
 In reality, towing was not closed.
 It has a separate phone number and is open 24 hours, but people didn’t know that because it was listed as a category under a closed station.
 You can see why this was a problem.
-The second issues is it was confusing to see Divine’s Auto on Google Maps and drive there for automotive repairs only to show up and be told that while they made it to Divine’s, that station didn’t offer auto repair.
+The second issue is it was confusing to see Divine’s Auto on Google Maps and drive there for automotive repairs only to show up and be told that while they made it to Divine’s, that station didn’t offer auto repair.

-With this Google My Business naming convention I were able to update most of the directory sites without a problem (although yelp was not as easy).
-Thing were going pretty well until I hit Facebook which had three clear problems:
+With this Google My Business naming convention, I was able to update most of the directory sites without a problem (although yelp was not as easy).
+Things were going pretty well until I hit Facebook which had three clear problems:

 - We have a plethora of duplicate and incomplete other Facebook pages displaying inconsistent and, more often than not, inaccurate NAP.

 Decision # 2 – Do we abandon the idea of a Facebook page for each individual station and only concentrate on the one brand page?
-Personally, I did not want to do this for a couple reasons.
+Personally, I did not want to do this for a couple of reasons.
 One, having a Facebook page helps validate a business?s NAP and legitimacy in local search.
-Two, Facebook will only continue to growing as a review site.
-Three, social media is continuing to evolve in how it is viewed by search engine and although it may not be a full-blown search ranking factor now, it may in the future.
+Two, Facebook will only continue to grow as a review site.
+Three, social media is continuing to evolve in how it is viewed by search engines and although it may not be a full-blown search ranking factor now, it may in the future.

 In steps Facebook Locations.
-Facebook Locations is a tool which allows multi-business locations to create a ?Parent?
-Facebook page which will distribute post to ?child?
-Facebook pages.
-I knew that we would never be able to get each station to consistently post to their own Facebook page, but with Locations and its? trickle down posting, we can get enough content out there to keep the pages active.
-And, while it is no longer imperative, if I can convince stations to post to their pages it will complement our corporate level strategy.
+Facebook Locations is a tool that allows multi-business locations to create a “Parent” Facebook page which will distribute post to “child” Facebook pages.
+I knew that we would never be able to get each station to consistently post to their own Facebook page, but with Locations and its trickle-down posting, we can get enough content out there to keep the pages active.
+And, while it is no longer imperative, if I can convince stations to post to their pages it will complement our corporate-level strategy.

 This is where I got stuck.
-In the end, I used work around which, while works, is not perfect.
+In the end, I used a workaround that, while works, is not perfect.
 The solution was to use the same primary categories and naming convention we used with Google My Business; auto repair shops, gas stations, and towing.
-Using these I created three distinct ?Primary?
-Facebook Locations.
+Using these I created three distinct “Primary” Facebook Locations.
 It looks like this:

-The main issues with this set up are 1) if we want to post something to all of the Divine?s pages we have to post it to three separate pages.
+The main issues with this set up are 1) if we want to post something to all of the Divine’s pages we have to post it to three separate pages.
 Sure this is easier than posting it to 14 different pages, but it is still not perfect.
-2) Facebook Locations has a great feature which list all of the locations on a map, but because we’ve sectioned the company apart each map will be incomplete. i.e. if someone is just looking for a gas station they will not see the Divine?s Auto Repair Shops, even though they also carry gas.
+2) Facebook Locations has a great feature that lists all of the locations on a map, but because we’ve sectioned the company apart each map will be incomplete. i.e. if someone is just looking for a gas station they will not see the Divine’s Auto Repair Shops, even though they also carry gas.